 Some posts on this site contain affiliate links, meaning if you book or buy something through one of these links, we may earn a small commission (at no extra cost to you).

-Atlantic City, located on the Jersey Shore, is known for its lively casinos, iconic boardwalk, fine dining, high-end shopping, world-class entertainment, and exciting nightlife.
-Whilst the city’s expansive beaches make it a great summertime destination, but there are so many things to do in Atlantic City in the winter that make it a great vacation spot all year round.
+Atlantic City is known for its lively casinos, iconic boardwalk, fine dining, high-end shopping, world-class entertainment, and exciting nightlife.
+While the city’s expansive beaches make it a great summertime destination, there are many things to do in Atlantic City in the winter that make it a popular vacation spot all year round.

 The ocean breezes make Atlantic City cool in the winter.
 So you’ll want to spend the majority of your time inside.
 Yes, a walk on the boardwalk or beach can be nice if the sun is out, but you’ll spend most of your time inside.
 Thankfully, there’s still plenty to do.

-Here are 20 of the top things to do in Atlantic City in the winter!
+Here are some of the top things to do in Atlantic City in the winter!

-Built in 1857, this impressive structure is one of the oldest lighthouses in NJ (and the country) and New Jersey’s tallest, standing at 171 feet high.
-For a small fee, visitors can climb the 228 steps to the top of the lighthouse for some breathtaking views of the city skyline.
+Built in 1857, Absecon lighthouse is one of the oldest lighthouses in NJ (and the country) and New Jersey’s tallest, standing at 171 feet high.
+For a small fee, visitors can climb the 228 steps to the top for some breathtaking views of the city skyline.
 You will also be able to see the lighthouse’s original first-order fixed Fresnel lens that was first lit in 1857.
-The lighthouse was deactivated in 1933 and, although the light still shines every night, it is no longer an active navigational aid.
+The lighthouse was deactivated in 1933, and, although the light still shines every night, it is no longer an active navigational aid.

 There is free parking and admission to the surrounding grounds, a replica of the Lightkeeper’s dwellings, a gift shop, and the original Oil House.
 Don’t forget to check out the educational museum with exhibits on ocean life, shipwrecks, keepers and lighthouse history, local memorabilia, and restoration photos.
 A fascinating outing for all with some spectacular views of the city!

-For those looking for a more spa-like experience and to swim a few laps should check out Borgata Water Club, Hard Rock, and Ocean.
-For a more party atmosphere, we suggest a trip to Harrah’s resort; a beautiful pool and bar with cabana service, palm trees, tropical flora, and hot tubs, perfect for those looking to party in a glass-domed oasis.
+Those looking for a more spa-like experience and to swim a few laps should check out Borgata Water Club, Hard Rock, and Ocean.
+For a more party atmosphere, we suggest a trip to Harrah’s resort–a beautiful pool and bar with cabana service, palm trees, tropical flora, and hot tubs in a glass-domed oasis.
 The famous Pool After Dark party located at Harrah’s is a one-of-a-kind nightlife experience that often hosts famous DJs and performers.

 Atlantic City is known for being an excellent shopping destination with some of the best shopping options in New Jersey.
 One of the most popular places to shop is at Tanger Outlets The Walk, an open-air outlet mall that spans nine city blocks.

-You will be sure to find some great bargains with many high-end brands offering an incredible selection of products at a discounted price.
-Shoppers come from all over for many of the internationally recognized fashion brands which include Ralph Lauren, Nike, Michael Kors, DKNY, Banana Republic, Kate Space, Coach, and more.
+You find some great bargains with many high-end brands offering an incredible selection of products at a discounted price.
+Shoppers come from all over for many of the internationally recognized fashion brands which include J. Crew, Nike, Michael Kors, Brooks Brothers, Banana Republic, Kate Spade, Coach, and more.
 Its convenient location is within walking distance of the Boardwalk, beaches, and many of the casino resorts.
 A great place to find a fashionable winter jacket at a bargain price!

-Some of our top recommendations for spas to wind down in include Qua Spa at Caesars; Rock Spa & Salon at Hard Rock Hotel & Casino; Sea Spa at Tropicana; Mynd Spa & Salon at Harrah’s Resort; Spa Toccare at Borgata Hotel Casino & Spa; and Immersion Spa at The Water Club.
+Some of our top recommendations for spas to wind down at include Qua Spa at Caesars, Rock Spa & Salon at Hard Rock Hotel & Casino, Sea Spa at Tropicana, and Spa Toccare at Borgata Hotel Casino & Spa.
 The perfect way to hit the reset button over the winter break!

 Stroll along the oceanfront for some spectacular sea views on one side and shopping, restaurants, and entertainment on the other.
-There is something for everyone, with plenty of high-end shopping (think Gucci and Luis Vuitton), gourmet restaurants, luxury hotels, casinos, arcades, and even some more local finds where you can buy souvenirs or delicious saltwater taffy and fudge.
+There is something for everyone, with plenty of high-end shopping, gourmet restaurants, luxury hotels, casinos, arcades, and even some more local finds where you can buy souvenirs or delicious saltwater taffy and fudge.

-Whilst the boardwalk opens year-round, the ocean is not, but don’t let that stop you from enjoying a leisurely walk along Garden Pier and enjoying the picturesque sunsets.
+The boardwalk is open year-round, but the ocean is not.
+Nevertheless, don’t let that stop you from enjoying a leisurely walk along Garden Pier and enjoying the picturesque sunsets.

 Jim Whelan Boardwalk Hall, first built in 1929 as a convention center, is now a massive entertainment arena with a main hall capable of holding nearly 15,000 people.
 Located along the iconic boardwalk, the building was declared a U.S. National Historic Landmark in 1987, being one of only a few surviving structures from the city’s early days as a popular seaside destination.

-Throughout the year, Atlantic City’s largest entertainment venue plays host to many famous musicians, championship sporting events, family shows, and community functions.
+Throughout the year, Atlantic City’s largest entertainment venue hosts many famous musicians, championship sporting events, family shows, and community functions.
 It is also home to the world’s largest musical instrument, a pipe organ of over 33,000 pipes and eight chambers that is claimed to produce trumpet notes six times louder than the loudest train whistle.

 Some of the legendary musical groups that have previously performed at the Hall include The Beatles, The Rolling Stones, Bruce Springsteen, and Beyonce.
 So don’t forget to check out who may be performing at Boardwalk Hall when you are in town!